OpenDataServices/os4d/docs/adoption/index.md

 # Adoption

-The success of an open data standard rests on it's adoption.
+The success of an open data standard rests on its adoption.
 A standard with no users is hardly a standard at all.
 However, depending on the nature of a standard, there may be different approaches to successful adoption.

 This section considers **the adoption curve**, different **kinds of adopters**, and different strategies to support adoption.